rclone/rclone/docs/content/compress.md

 the compression algorithm you chose.
 These files are standard files that can be opened by various archive programs, but they have some hidden metadata that allows them to be used by rclone.
 While you may download and decompress these files at will, do **not** manually delete or rename files.
-Files without correct metadata will not be recognized by rclone.
+Files without correct metadata files will not be recognized by rclone.

 ### File names